Studio Guests

 “Through their guidance, I began opening up to the Universal Mind, a common thread that seemed to link all religions and great philosophers.
 I left behind formal “religion” and stepped onto my spiritual path, becoming a seeker.”

-Cynthia is a gifted writer living in San Antonio.
+Cynthia is a gifted author living in San Antonio.

 “That there are no right answers is what frightens every writer, no matter how experienced, and yet also why every writer, no matter how experienced, chooses to write.”